LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 -  **<?lasso** -- When this option is checked, anything entered in the "Code" field is treated as having been wrapped in "<?lasso ... ?>" delimiters.
--  **Auto-Collect** -- When this option is checked, the Lasso Quick Code console will display the results of auto-collecting the code in the "Result" field.
+-  **Auto-collect** -- When this option is checked, the Lasso Quick Code console will display the results of auto-collecting the code in the "Result" field.